Chicago, Humor, John Hughes, Menopause

 writer sitting at John Hughes grave site

-The John Hughes mansion tour was on a Friday afternoon.
-My husband and I drove to a church where we were to grab the shuttle to take us to Mr. Hughes’ former home.
+The mansion tour was on a Friday afternoon.
+My husband and I drove to a church to grab the shuttle that would take us to Hughes’ former home.

 A couple of notes: